News

 This screen shows the command line of the processes.
 If the window is widened, more command line arguments are shown.

-Network utilization — key 'n' (patched kernel)
+Network utilization — key 'n' (with netatop module)